libiki123/webdocs/docs/interview-docs/unity/CSharp/cSharp.md

 | **I - Interface Segregation Principle (ISP)** | A client should not be forced to depend on interfaces it doesn't use.
 It's better to have smaller, more specific interfaces.                                                     |
 | **D - Dependency Inversion Principle (DIP)**  | High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details; details should depend on abstractions. |

-**1.7 What is garbage collection in C#?**
+**1.6 What is garbage collection in C#?**

-- Garbage collection is an automatic process that reclaims memory used by objects no longer in use, it identifies and frees memory from unreachable objects, preventing memory leaks.
+- Garbage collection automatically frees memory by removing objects no longer in use, preventing memory leaks.
-  - Managed heap: Objects are stored here.
+  - Objects are stored in the managed heap.
-  - Generations: Objects are categorized into Generation 0, 1, and 2 for optimized collection.
+  - They are categorized into Generations (0, 1, 2) for efficient cleanup.
-  - Finalization: Objects can clean up resources before collection, but it's better to use IDisposable.
+  - Use IDisposable for resource cleanup instead of relying on finalization

-**1.8 What is a partial class in C#?**
+**1.7 What is a partial class in C#?**

 - A class split into multiple files for better organization.
 All parts are combined into one class during compilation.

-**1.9 What is a pointer type in C#?**
+**1.8 What is a pointer type in C#?**

 - A pointer holds the memory address of a variable.
 It is used in **unsafe** code for scenarios like direct memory manipulation.

-**1.10 What is the difference between abstract classes and interfaces?**
+**1.9 What is the difference between abstract classes and interfaces?**

 - **Abstract classes**: Can have method implementations and fields.
 Used when objects share common behavior.
 - **Interfaces**: Only define method signatures.
 Useful for defining capabilities without shared implementation.

-**1.11 What is the difference between `is` and `as` in C#?**
+**1.10 What is the difference between `is` and `as` in C#?**

 - `is`: Checks if an object is of a specific type.
 Returns a boolean.
 - `as`: Tries to cast an object to a specific type.
 Returns `null` if it fails.

-**1.12 What is the purpose of lambda expressions in C#?**

-- A concise way to write anonymous methods.
-Commonly used in LINQ and delegates.

-  - Example:

-    ```csharp
-    nums.Where(n => n > 10);
-    ```

-**1.13 What are the common design patterns in C#?**
+**1.11 What are the common design patterns in C#?**

 | **Pattern**    | **Description**                                                                                           |
 | -------------- | --------------------------------------------------------------------------------------------------------- |